"We love because he first loved us." - 1 John 4:19

 Clifton Congregation

-(Compiled and Collated By Brother Clifford Wallace - Clifton Congregation)
+(Compiled and Collated by Brother Clifford Wallace - Clifton Congregation)

 From an historical perspective, Clifton was one of those estates owned by a white female plantation owner named Mrs. Wallis.
 Fortunately for the residents of this Village she was said to be a staunch Methodist from one of the Counties in England.
 The slaves on this estate were said to have been treated better than slaves on estates elsewhere.
 They were allowed their free Sunday worship in the open air using shade trees as shelter.
 They were also sometimes allowed to congregate around the steps of the Great House at a place which up to today is called YARD.
 The slaves owned by Mrs. Wallis were also allowed to make their own gardens, the produce of which were used for local consumption and to give in exchange for other basic needs.